Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open Form1 in Normal View.

-2. Enter the Quantity value 25 in the first Textbox and press Enter Key.
+2. Enter the Quantity value 25 in the first Textbox and press the Enter Key.
 You will see the Validation Error message saying that "Valid Value Range 1 - 10 only".

 The first Textbox background color is now reset.

-Let us see how this works?
+Let us see how this works.

 Check the Declaration line of Code for the TextBox Control in the Class1 Class Module: